LNHA State Regulatory Update Archive

 Federal Emergency Preparedness Requirements for Medicare and Medicaid Programs

 The Centers for Medicare and Medicaid Services (CMS) created a final rule that establishes national emergency preparedness requirements for Medicare and Medicaid-participating providers and suppliers to plan adequately for both natural and man-made disasters and coordinate with federal, state, tribal, regional and local emergency preparedness systems.
-Click here to view a copy of the final rule and click here to view a summary of the CMS rule.
+Click here to view a copy of the final rule.
 (Sept.
 2016)

 Louisiana Medicaid Nursing Facility Direct Care and Care Related Exspenses